 “The record shows that producers and shippers of Western Canadian crude oil have numerous competitive alternatives to Pegasus for transporting and selling their crude oil,” the three-judge panel said, returning the issue to the agency for reconsideration.

 Mobil Pipeline, a unit of Irving, Texas-based Exxon Mobil, asked FERC for permission to charges uncapped rates in 2007.
-The decision may affect other pipeline operators that have announced plans to ship Canadian crude to the U.S. Enbridge Inc. (ENB) and Enterprise Products Partners LP (EPD) have requested the same type of rate structure for their Seaway system.
+The decision may affect other pipeline operators that have announced plans to ship Canadian crude to the U.S. Enbridge Inc. (ENB) and Enterprise Products Partners LP (EPD:US) have requested the same type of rate structure for their Seaway system.

 Exxon is “pleased with the decision,” Patrick Henretty, a spokesman, said in an e-mailed statement.
 He declined to comment on the case’s impact on other pipelines.
 The Pegasus line carries about 66,000 barrels of oil a day, according to the court.